The approach to recognising and rewarding good behaviour at Heath Fields Primary School

 Step one – A verbal warning is given to the child.

-Step two – Childs name is put onto the board and instant loss of 5 minutes break.
+Step two – Childs name is put into the class behaviour book and instant loss of 5 minutes break.

 Step three – x put against child’s name indicating loss of break or 15 minutes of lunch break.